ALSforums Scam Watch Goal

 We encourage you to read the information contained on this page carefully, and reflect on this information each time you are approached, recommended, or otherwise persuaded to spend money relating to a product, philosophy or treatment that claims unproven or unrealistic benefits.

 The information added to this website section is not, and never will be complete.
 Online fraud is ever evolving, as one “helpful product or therapy” is dismissed as fraud, a new one will appear.
 As one fraudster is uncovered, a market opens for a new individual to take his or her place.
+These groups have decades of practice in deceit.
+The lengths they'll go to sell their snake oil products is extensive (fake posts, fake reviews, fake people, fake relationships, fake charts, fake graphs, fake statistics, all disguised with artificial compassion and hope).

 Fraud Online Is a Growing Problem